The Ukrainian Refugee Crisis: Important Historical Context for the Current SituationPublished: Dec 12, 2022 Reading time: 8 minutes

 The Current Number of Ukrainian Refugees

 The data concerning the number of refugees heading east from Ukraine to Russia remains extremely uncertain.
-While the UN gives estimate around 2.5 million, official Russian sources, such as the Ministry of Emergency Situations, report that seven months after the start of the "special military operation” there are actually around four million refugees in the country.
+While, as of mid-November, the UN estimates a figure slightly above 2.8 million, official Russian sources from the so-called power structures speak of almost 5 million refugees nine months after the start of the "special military operation".
 However, this figure cannot be independently verified.
 According to some Ukrainian officials, including President Volodymyr Zelensky, a significant part of the movement within Russia are, in fact, a result of deportations.
 Little is known about the fate of Ukrainians citizens once they are resettled in Russia.
 According to previously adopted government resolution, the new arrivals should be redistributed across all 85 subjects of the federation, starting in the Voronezh region adjacent to Ukraine and ending in Chukotka, seven thousand kilometres away.
-The only two regions that are expected to remain inaccessible to refugees are Moscow and St. Petersburg.

 Refugee Waves in Europe After 1945